Getting Started

 Secrets at Rest

-If CARAPACE_CONFIG_PASSWORD is set, secrets at known paths are encrypted at rest (AES‑256‑GCM).
+If CARAPACE_CONFIG_PASSWORD is set, secrets at known paths are encrypted at rest using the current enc:v2 envelope (AES-256-GCM with Argon2id-derived keys).
 If the password is missing or wrong at startup, encrypted values are replaced with empty strings in the loaded config (the on-disk file is not modified).
+Unsupported older encrypted envelopes are rejected.

 Security Baseline